Fire Risk Assessments

 If you have a question, or would like to request an FRA for a building less than six storeys, please contact our fire inspection team.

-If you live in a residential block, you should know your building's evacuation plan.
+If you live in a residential block, you should know your building's evacuation strategy.
 This is what you do if a fire happens in your building.
-Everyone who lives in your home should know the evacuation plan and your quickest, safest route out of the building.
+Everyone who lives in your home should know the evacuation strategy and your quickest, safest route out of the building.

-There are two types of evacuation plan: 'stay put' or 'simultaneous evacuation'.
-A sign by the front entrance of your block will explain which type of plan is used in your building.
+There are two types of evacuation strategies: 'stay put' or 'simultaneous evacuation'.
+A sign by the front entrance of your block will explain which type of strategy is used in your building.
 This information is also shared when you move in.

-The 'stay put' plan means that if there is a fire elsewhere in your building, you're usually safer staying in your flat with the doors and windows closed.
+The 'stay put' strategy means that if there is a fire elsewhere in your building, you're usually safer staying in your flat with the doors and windows closed.

 Important: if your flat is affected by fire or smoke, leave immediately, closing the door behind you.
 Once you're safely outside, phone 999 for the fire brigade.

-The 'simultaneous evacuation' plan means if you hear a fire alarm in your flat and throughout the building - or you know there is a fire in the building - you should follow your evacuation plan and leave by the quickest and safest route.
-Don't re-enter until you're told it's safe.
+The 'simultaneous evacuation' strategy means if you hear a fire alarm in your flat and throughout the building - or you know there is a fire in the building - you should follow your evacuation strategy and leave by the quickest and safest route.
+Don't re-enter until you're told by the fire rescue service that it is safe to do so.

 Fire alarms in buildings

-Most of our blocks have 'stay put' plans in place, which means they don't have communal fire alarms.
+Most of our blocks have 'stay put' strategy in place, which means they don't have communal fire alarms.
 This follows fire brigade recommendations.
-In a building with a stay put plan, a communal alarm system can be confusing and cause resident to mass evacuate.
+In a building with a stay put strategy, a communal alarm system can be confusing and cause resident to mass evacuate.
 This can be dangerous and stop firefighting from reaching the fire.

 Be vigilant about fire safety